NSWC PCD Mine Warfare team overcomes challenges to support fleet sustainment needs

-PANAMA CITY, Fla. – The Naval Surface Warfare Center Panama City Division Mine Warfare Sustainment Division completed combat systems equipment harvesting on three Avenger Class Mine Countermeasure ships scheduled for decommissioning in August 2020.
-U.S. Navy photo by Dave Brown and Dale Garwood
+PANAMA CITY, Fla. – The Naval Surface Warfare Center Panama City Division (NSWC PCD) Mine Warfare Sustainment Division has completed combat systems equipment harvesting on three Avenger Class Mine Countermeasure (MCM) ships scheduled for decommissioning in August 2020.

+“The equipment we harvested will be refurbished and used to support the remaining MCM ships deployed in Sasebo and Bahrain,” said Mike Bobroski, system engineer at NSWC PCD.
+“Our team’s dedication, professionalism, engineering expertise and willingness to sacrifice enabled us to complete the effort more than a week ahead of schedule despite the COVID-19 pandemic restrictions and challenges.”

+The team received several commendations from leaders around the fleet for their efforts.

 |Date Taken: